lukashanak/100-days-of-code/log.md

 - 1.5 hours+

 **Thoughts**:
-- I started too late.
-I would like to continue but it's 2:30 AM.
+- I would like to continue but it's 2:30 AM.
+Gonna start earlier tomorrow.